LidiaCana/FullStack-interview/behavior questions/expirience.md

 7. Tell me about a time when you had to meet a tight deadline for a project.
 How did you manage your time and prioritize tasks to ensure that the project was completed on schedule?

 8. Describe a situation where you had to take the lead on a project or initiative as a full stack developer.
 How did you motivate and guide your team members to achieve the project goals?

+9. What other features would you add to your project if given more time?